awslabs/graphstorm/docs/source/scale/distributed.rst

 If succeeds, you should login to the container in the ``<ip-in-the-cluster>`` instance.

-If not, please make sure there is no limitation of port 2222.
+If not, please make sure there is no restriction of exposing port 2222.

 For distributed training, users also need to make sure ports under 65536 is open for DistDGL to use.